 About the Author

-Joanna Swafford is a PhD candidate in the English Department at the University of Virginia, specializing in Victorian poetry, sound studies, and digital humanities.
-She has forthcoming articles in Victorian Poetry, Victorian Review, and the Victorian Institute Journal's Digital Annex, and she has held multiple digital humanities fellowships: the Scholars' Lab Fellowship (2012-2013), the Praxis Program Fellowship (2011-2012), and the NINES fellowship (2010-2012).
-Her dissertation, "Transgressive Tunes and the Music of Victorian Poetry," traces the gendered intermediations of poetry and music, and the final chapter on musical settings of Victorian poems will have an exclusively digital form drawn from this website.
+Joanna (Annie) Swafford is the Assistant Professor for Interdisciplinary and Digital Teaching and Scholarship at SUNY New Paltz, specializing in Victorian Literature and Culture, Digital Humanities, Sound, and Gender Studies.
+Her book project, "Transgressive Tunes and the Gendered Music of Victorian Poetry," traces the gendered intermediations of poetry and music.
+Her articles appear in Victorian Poetry, Victorian Review, the Victorians Institute Journal's Digital Annex, and Literary and Linguistic Computing.
+She has held multiple digital humanities fellowships, including the Scholars' Lab Fellowship, the Praxis Program Fellowship, and the NINES fellowship.
 She was also lead developer on the Praxis Program's project, Prism, a tool for collective interpretation.
-In addition to designing and developing Songs of the Victorians, she is also creating Augmented Notes, a website where users will upload scores, audio files, and measure information to produce websites like Songs of the Victorians, thus enabling scholars to pursue their own interdisciplinary projects.
+In addition to designing and developing Songs of the Victorians, she is also creating Augmented Notes, a website where users upload scores, audio files, and measure information to produce websites like Songs of the Victorians, thus enabling scholars to pursue their own interdisciplinary projects.